New or replacement water supply

 It’s not possible to save the form, so make sure you have enough time to complete everything and have all the information you need to hand.
 There are helpful notes throughout the form to guide you.

-After you apply and pay the upfront fees, we’ll send you a quote within 14 calendar days.
+After you apply and pay the upfront fees, we’ll send you a quote within 14 to 28 calendar days.

 Find out how we’ll use the information you provide.

 if you can’t use the online form you can also apply for a quote using our PDF application form.